GladeTrust

 BIRD RINGING DEMO

 Bird ringing has been an excellent way of monitoring birds for the last 50 years.
-It show the movements and indicates what we are losing with habitat and other enviromental challenges.
+It show the movements and indicates what we are losing with habitat and other environmental challenges.
 The information on resident and migratory birds is a basis of what is happening to our woodlands, gardens, farmland , and other habitats.
 Birds are an indicator of absence of insects, and seed for them to feed.
 The British Trust of Ornithology, the birdy science bods, enable folk to monitor the resident birds, from Blue Tit to Bullfinch, to enable the Government to take action for their and our protection in the future .

 Come to the Glade Trust and get close and personal with birds in your garden, and either enjoy the day , or sign up for more detailed knowledge.

-Contact Roger on 07563219606 for further info.
+Contact Roger on 07563219606 for further info. of those set dates in November.

 Regular Events